EDUCBA Logo

 The following are some of the significant advantages:

-• It results in increased business activities (manufacturing and services) in the host country, leading to more employment opportunities.
+• It increases the host country’s business activities (manufacturing and services), leading to more employment opportunities.

 • Foreign investors can access the market of a country other than their own.